Emergency Response Plan

 ** Please review chapter 21 for additional details.

 Designated First Aid Plan: All injuries no matter how minor must be reported to Consigli Superintendent immediately.
 The superintendent will then report all injuries to the CCC Safety Director and Project Management.
 A fully stocked first aid kit and bloodborne pathogens kit shall be maintained on the project site.
 Only properly trained personnel will administer first aid.
 Consigli Construction shall follow Site Safety Plan for first Aid.

 ** Please review chapter 1 and 27 for additional details.

-Substance Abuse: As a condition of employment, all workers are required to submit to a urinalysis test for determination of the presence of illegal substances.
+Substance Abuse: As a condition of employment, all personnel are required to submit to a urinalysis test for determination of the presence of illegal substances.
 A positive result will disqualify the applicant for employment on this project.

-When reporting an emergency, please provide the following:
+When reporting an emergency, use 911

 • Your location (refer to site evacuation plan) phone number, and name;

 • The location of the incident (building name, floor and room number);

 • Nature and extent of the incident (injury, accident, spill, smoke/fire, damage, etc.);